- Born 1970 in Bangkok, Thailand.

 - Based in Chiang Mai, Thailand.

-For more than thirty years, Thai film director Apichatpong Weerasethakul has been enriching the history of cinema with numerous masterpieces, including Uncle Boonmee Who Can Recall His Past Lives (2010 Cannes Palme d’Or winner) or his latest work Memoria (2021 Cannes Jury Prize).
-Adding to his work as a film director in Chiang Mai in Thailand, Weerasethakul also expresses his quiet enthusiasm for the world through a series of artworks, such as video installations and performance pieces.
+Apichatpong Weerasethakul’s tranquil, lyrical movies set in the northeastern part of Thailand and based on folktales, legends, personal memories of the forest, current events and previously lived lives, have enjoyed the attention of audiences and critics worldwide.
+Beginning with his first feature film in 2000, Weerasethakul has updated the history of cinema with numerous new masterpieces, from Tropical Malady (winner of the 2004 Cannes Jury Prize), to Uncle Boonmee Who Can Recall His Past Lives (2010 Palm D’Or) and his latest movie Memoria (2021 Cannes Jury Prize).
+In addition to his work as a film director, Weerasethakul also expresses his quiet enthusiasm for the world through a series of artworks such as video installations and performance pieces.

 - Selected Works & Awards